Best Lightweight Hiking Shoes: Our Top 11 Picks

 Waterproofing

+If you plan on hiking in the mountains or during the wet season, choosing a pair of waterproof hiking shoes is a no-brainer.
 Nearly all hiking shoes can be made water-resistant by applying a DWR treatment post-purchase.
-However, buying hiking shoes that are designed for use in wet conditions is always likely to yield better results, especially if you plan on walking in the mountains or during the wet season
+However, buying hiking shoes that are designed for use in wet conditions is always likely to yield better results.

 Man weating hiking boots and wet trousers standing in a pile of wet leaves